brettaochs/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps per day of imputed data is **10750** steps and is shown in red dashed line on above graph.

 The median number of steps per day of imputed data is **10641** steps and shown in blue dotted line on above graph.

+Compared with the mean and median for the dataset before imputing missing values we see wide difference in means and some difference in median.
+We find that imputing NA's increases the mean by around 1400 steps per day while the median is fairly consistent with only an increase of about 300 steps per day.

 ```r